RCHG/blog_backup/_posts/2014-11-20-Online-Coupled-Models.md

 #### Spatio-temporal Resolution

-Few years ago most of the NWPM were **hydrostatic** which constrained the spatial resolution to values larger than (around) 20 km.
+Few years ago most of the NWPM were **hydrostatic**.
+An approximation that constrained the spatial resolution to values larger than (around) 15-20 km.
 However recently most of the NWPM (global climate models usually have larger spatial resolutions) are actually **non-hydrostatic**.
-However smaller spatial resolution also means improve the physical parameterizations or physical descriptions, a classical example is the convection.
-When the scale is highly improved the name of the NWPM is called **Cloud-Resolving-Models**.
-The aerosols and chemistry can be included on several scales, but I understand that higher resolution will means be carefull about the quality of the parametrization and its relations with cloud-microphysics and precipiation.
+However smaller spatial resolution also means improve the physical parameterizations and physical descriptions (and also increase the temporal resolution), a classical example is the convection.
+When the scale is highly improved some authors speak about **Cloud-Resolving-Models**.
+The aerosols and chemistry can be included on several model scales, but I understand that higher resolution will means be carefull about the quality of the parametrization and its relations with cloud-microphysics and precipiation.

 <figure class="half">
 <a